w3f/Grants-Program/applications/blockpublisher.md

 ## Overview
 #### Decentralized Publishing of News, Journals, and Books

 The advent of blockchain technology has the potential to transform the publishing industry in several ways.
 By leveraging decentralized networks and cryptographic techniques, blockchain-based publishing solutions can offer a more efficient, transparent, and accessible system for authors, publishers, and readers alike.
+It's also versatile enough to be used for entertainment content.

 ### Project Details